Characterization of the importance of post-translational protein glycosylation in the pathogenesis of Staphylococcus aureus infections

 Funding: IZKF Münster Hei2/027/14 (01/2014 bis 10/2017)

 Most bacterial glycoproteins identified to date are virulence factors of pathogenic bacteria.
 The importance of protein glycosylation in the pathogenesis of S. aureus infections remains largely unknown.
-We identified the plasmin-sensitive protein PIs from S. aureus as a glycoprotein and found that the glycosyltransferases GtfC/GtfD and GtfE/GtfF are involved in its glycosylation.
-The role of PIs glycosylation in different aspects of S. aureus pathogenicity was studied in more detail.
+We identified the plasmin-sensitive protein Pls from S. aureus as a glycoprotein and found that the glycosyltransferases GtfC/GtfD and GtfE/GtfF are involved in its glycosylation.
+The role of Pls glycosylation in different aspects of S. aureus pathogenicity was studied in more detail.

 Characterization of the molecular mechanisms in autolysin/adhesin-mediated staphylococcal adherence and internalization